 There are term plans as cheap as an apple a day and there are expensive ones for bigger goals.
 As both Raj and Rishi have different financial obligations, the sum assured and the payment term too (lump sum or staggered) would differ in their cases.

 In the hope that you now understand why it’s not a good idea to go copy-cat on some other person’s financial decisions, we urge you to make the right financial choice for yourself!

 The premium one pays is way too less as compared to the sum assured that a nominee receives on the death of the life assured.
 Some people, therefore, look at a term plan as a great investment avenue.
 This is certainly not a good idea.

 The purpose of buying a term plan should not be to provide an investment income.
-The purpose should be to provide income to the dependants, If something untoward were to happen to you.
+The purpose should be to provide income to the dependants If something untoward were to happen to you.

 The Way Forward

-The idea of this post was not to dissuade you from buying a term plan, but to discourage you from buying it without determining your financial goals and understanding the exact benefits the plan has to offer.
+The idea of this post was not to dissuade you from buying a term plan but to discourage you from buying it without determining your financial goals and understanding the exact benefits the plan has to offer.
 Buying the wrong term plan, or buying one for the wrong reasons is not just a waste of money, but it also renders useless when one needs it the most.
 We would, therefore, urge our readers to educate their near and dear ones about the right reasons for buying a term plan.
-Ask them to buy term plans for reasons such as providing for their children’s education, to pay off outstanding debts, to provide a regular guaranteed income to their family members in case of unfortunate demise of the breadwinner of a family.
+Ask them to buy term plans for reasons such as providing for their children’s education, to pay off outstanding debts, to provide a regular guaranteed income to their family members in case of an unfortunate demise of the breadwinner of a family.
 Moreover, make sure you are sufficiently covered.